gurvindersingh/k8s-tutorial/README.md

 kubectl apply -f ingress.yaml
 ```

-Now you should be able to access the app by going to url `http://<APPNAME>.tutorial.ioudaas.no`
+Now you should be able to access the app by going to url `http://<APPNAME>.tutorial.ioudaas.no`.
+The webpage from app can take a minute or so, due to ingress controller updating its configuration.

 ## Fault recovery and resilient
 Kubernetes supports fault tolerance for the applications running in the cluster.
 To test this, lets kill our app